Overview

 Data distribution

 Partitions can also serve as units for data distribution management.
-Typically, to achieve data dispersion, the HASH partitioning method is used, which has the following advantages:
+Typically, to achieve data dispersion, the HASH partitioning method is used.
+It has the following advantages:

 - It can effectively achieve uniform data distribution and supports precise partition pruning based on the partitioning key.

-- For multiple tables that need to be joined, if they are all HASH partitioned using the same join key and have the same number of partitions, and if the OceanBase Database Table Group feature is used, partitions with the same hash value can be bound to the same node group.
-This enables Partition-Wise Join during execution, avoiding data shuffling across nodes and significantly improving query performance.
+- For multiple tables that need to perform JOIN operations, if they are all HASH partitioned using the same JOIN key and have the same number of partitions, and if the Table Group feature of OceanBase Database is used, partitions with the same hash value can be bound to the same group of nodes.
+This enables the use of Partition-Wise Join during JOIN operations, avoiding data shuffling across nodes and significantly improving query performance.

-- Once the number of partitions in a HASH partitioned table is set, modifying it is a heavy operation that involves rewriting all the data in the table.
-Therefore, the number of partitions in a HASH partitioned table is usually set once and rarely changed, making it difficult to scale.
+- Once the number of partitions for a HASH partitioned table is set, modifying it is a resource-intensive operation that involves rewriting the entire table.
+Therefore, the number of partitions for a HASH partitioned table is usually set once and rarely changed, making it difficult to scale.

-- For range queries on the partitioning key, partitions cannot be pruned, and all partitions need to be accessed, which may lead to read amplification.
+- For range queries on the partitioning key, partition pruning is not supported, and all partitions must be accessed, which may result in read amplification.

-To address the scalability and range query limitations of HASH partitioning, OceanBase Database now supports automatic partition splitting for rowstore tables.
+To address the scalability issues of HASH partitioning and the limitations of range queries, OceanBase Database now supports automatic partition splitting for rowstore tables.

-We can also use subpartitioning to meet both data maintenance and distribution requirements.
-Typically, the primary partition is used for data maintenance, and the subpartition is used for data distribution.
-Each requirement can be addressed using the corresponding supported method.
+We can also support both data maintenance and data distribution needs using subpartitioning.
+Typically, this approach is used in scenarios where primary partitioning is used for data maintenance and subpartitioning is used for data distribution.
+Each need can be addressed using the corresponding supported methods.

-- Type selection: Use RANGE or LIST partitioning to match frequent query conditions (such as time range or region)
+- Type selection: Use Range or List partitioning to match high-frequency query conditions (such as time ranges or regions)

-- Recommended number of partitions: Set a reasonable range based on the distribution of query conditions and data maintenance needs (e.g., partition by month and retain data for 12 months, or divide into 4 LIST partitions by region)
+- Number of partitions: Set a reasonable range based on the distribution of query conditions and data maintenance needs (e.g., partition by month and retain data for 12 months, or partition by region into 4 List partitions)

-- Type selection: Use HASH partitioning to ensure data is evenly distributed
+- Type selection: Use Hash partitioning to ensure data dispersion

-- If only one primary partition is used for writing, the number of subpartitions in the primary partition should meet the resource requirements for writing distribution
+- If there is only one primary partition for writing, the number of subpartitions in the primary partition should meet the resource requirements for writing dispersion

-- If multiple primary partitions are used for writing, the number of subpartitions should meet the resource requirements for writing distribution
+- If there are multiple primary partitions for writing, the number of subpartitions should meet the resource requirements for writing dispersion

-Choose RANGE partitioning for the primary partition and specify order_date.
-This allows quick filtering of partitions that do not need to be scanned and enables efficient data maintenance through partition management operations.
-For the subpartition, choose HASH partitioning to distribute writes or reads for the current month across 8 partitions, avoiding hotspots.
+Choose Range partitioning for the primary partition and specify order_date to quickly filter out partitions that do not need to be scanned and enable quick data maintenance through partition management operations.
+Choose Hash partitioning for the subpartition to disperse writes or reads for the current month across 8 partitions, avoiding hotspots.

 CREATE TABLE orders (